rogercorpin/binance-orderbook/README.md

 # Real-Time Order Book Builder for Binance API

-This Java program utilizes the Binance API to build and maintain real-time order books for the BTC/USDT and ETH/USDT trading pairs.
+This Java Spring Boot program utilizes the Binance API to build and maintain real-time order books for the BTC/USDT and ETH/USDT trading pairs.
 The program updates the order books with a depth of 50 and calculates the total volume change in USDT for each trading pair every 10 seconds.

 ## Instructions
 **Functionality**: